-The Company has a formalized system of corporate governance practices set forth in its "Statement of Governance Policies."
-These policies include a written charter for the board of directors and each committee of the board as well as a description of the roles and responsibilities of the Executive Chairman of the board of directors, the Lead Director and of the President and Chief Executive Officer of the Company.
-The board of directors has also approved a code of business conduct and ethics for its directors, officers and employees, entitled the "Global Business Ethics Guide" (the "code"), and a formal, written communications and public disclosure policy.
-The full text of the Statement of Governance Policies and the code may be viewed on the Company's website at www.cclind.com, and on the SEDAR website at www.sedar.com.
+The Company has formalized its corporate governance policies and practices.
+These include a written mandate of the board of directors, charters of each committee of the board and a description of the roles and responsibilities of the Executive Chairman, the President and Chief Executive Officer and Lead Director of the Company.
+Various other governance-related policies have been adopted by the Board, including with respect to the conduct of board meetings, director share ownership requirements, orientation for new directors and continuing education for all directors, evaluations of the effectiveness of the Board, and diversity of the Board.
+The board of directors has also adopted a code of business conduct and ethics for its directors, officers and employees, entitled the "Global Business Ethics Guide", and a written communications and public disclosure policy, entitled the "Disclosure Policy".
+The board mandate, committee charters and position descriptions for the Executive Chairman, President and Chief Executive Officer, Lead Director, as well as the Global Business Ethics Guide and the Disclosure Policy may be viewed on the Company's website at www.cclind.com.